petert92/Pix2Pix_GAN/README.md

 About the composite GAN to help understand it: "..This logical or composite model involves stacking the generator on top of the discriminator.
 A source image is provided as input to the generator and to the discriminator, although the output of the generator is connected to the discriminator as the corresponding “target” image.
 The discriminator then predicts the likelihood that the generator was a real translation of the source image.."

+"...Typically, GAN models do not converge; instead, an equilibrium is found between the generator and discriminator models.
+As such, we cannot easily judge when training should stop.
+Therefore, we can save the model and use it to generate sample image-to-image translations periodically during training, such as every 10 training epochs..."

 "...
 The number of epochs is set at 100 to keep training times down, although 200 was used in the paper.
 A batch size of 1 is used as is recommended in the paper.
 Training involves a fixed number of training iterations.
 There are 1,097 images in the training dataset.
 One epoch is one iteration through this number of examples, with a batch size of one means 1,097 training steps.
 The generator is saved and evaluated every 10 epochs or every 10,970 training steps, and the model will run for 100 epochs, or a total of 109,700 training steps.
 Each training step involves first selecting a batch of real examples, then using the generator to generate a batch of matching fake samples using the real source images.
 The discriminator is then updated with the batch of real images and then fake images.